-Braising is the perfect technique for cooking venison roasts and this Beer Braised Venison recipe brings a German flair and intense flavor that are destine to be a family favorite.
+Braising is the perfect technique for cooking venison roast, and this Beer Braised Venison Roast recipe brings a German flair and intense flavor that are destine to be a family favorite.

 An oldie but goodie, this is one of our original recipes from the early days of Curious Cuisiniere.
 We make this often and have updated the pictures, but you can see some of the originals if you scroll all the way to the bottom.
 Check out how far our photography has come in a few short years!